Keenan-Faure/Keenan-Faure/README.md

 Dream:
-- Full-stack developer.
-I am sure that the API/back-end knowledge that I am learning at Stock2Shop + my current html/css/javascript/node knowledge will surely bring me closer to my dream
+- My dream is to become a Full-stack developer.
+I am certain that the back-end knowledge that I am currently learning at Stock2Shop in addition my current html/css/javascript/node knowledge will surely bring me closer to my dream.

-Nice meeting you too!
+Yoroshiku onegaishimasu ~